raprasad/dataverse-helper-scripts/system-thoughts/issues-with-primefaces.md

 #### Issues with the Primefaces checkbox:

 1. The ```<input type="checkbox"...>``` element itself is not visible to the user.
-1. The element is not available to standard testing tools or packages which depend on visibility and ```name``` and/or ```id``` attributes.
+1. In addition, the element is not available to standard testing tools or packages which depend on visibility and ```name``` and/or ```id``` attributes.
-1. Designers/Developers need extra work to access this item via css or javascript
+1. Designers/Developers need extra work to access this item via css or javascript.
+For example, to apply a style or access data via jquery, considerable extra time is spent creating relative selectors that can navigate the Primefaces HTML.

 #### Implications